 Lower the threaded rod and tighten

-Lower the threaded rod through the bike bollard base.
+Lower the threaded rod through the bollard base.

 Continue to thread the rod into the anchor casting.